maxmzts/lovendo-commerce/README.md

 3. Import the provided database dump via phpMyAdmin.
 4. Place the project files in the appropriate web directory (e.g., `htdocs` for XAMPP).
 5. Update the `wp-config.php` file with your database credentials.
+6. Install the WooCommerce plugin via [the official Wordpress Page](https://wordpress.org/plugins/woocommerce/) or the admin panel.
+7. Go to Tools > Import and choose "WooCommerce products (CSV)".
+Upload the `sample_products.csv` file and import the products.
-6. Start your local server and access the site via `http://localhost/LOVEnDO`.
+8. Start your local server and access the site via `http://localhost/lovendo-commerce`.

 ## Usage